 When Hank Pym abandoned the Ant-Man identity, it was taken up by Scott Lang.
 And during Lang’s absence in the 2000s, a third Ant-Man emerged: Eric O’Grady.

-Much like Guardians of the Galaxy, Marvel’s detractors are predicting that Ant-Man could be Marvel’s first flop.
+, Marvel’s detractors are predicting that Guardians of the Galaxy Ant-Man could be Marvel’s first flop.
 But with the marketing power of Disney and Marvel behind it, that seems unlikely.
 Matching the opening weekend box office of Guardians of the Galaxy may be a tall order, but as long as Marvel Studios can convince moviegoers that Ant-Man is a fun film to watch, then the audience will show up for it.

 However, it is true that Ant-Man’s comic book history is a little impenetrable to people who don’t read comics.
 Fortunately, SuperHeroHype’s Origins and Evolutions has you covered.
 Everything you need to know about all three Ant-Men is right here!

 On a desktop, click Full Screen to read each entry!